Healthy Gingerbread Muffins

 Perfect with a cup of coffee, a gingerbread latte, dairy free hot chocolate, or just eaten on their own!
+These gingerbread muffins have amazing flavor with just a few simple ingredients!

 I’m the kind of person who would eat gingerbread flavored things pretty much all year round.
 It’s one of my favorite things, only second to pumpkin!
 (If you’re like me and love pumpkin, you should totally try these Healthy Pumpkin Muffins.)